garystafford/voter-service/README.md

 ## Quick Start for Local Development

 The Voter service requires MongoDB to be running locally, on port `27017`.
 The Voter service also required the Candidate service to be running locally on `8097`.
-To clone, build, test, and run the Voter service, as a JAR file, locally:
+To clone, build, test, and run the Voter service as a JAR file, locally:

 ```bash
 git clone --depth 1 --branch master \